sistematico/crypt-keeper/README.md

 To allow for streaming of media, make sure `opus` and `ffmpeg` are installed and in your environment.

-To run the bot, activate the virtual environment with `pipenv shell` and then `python -m packetbot` to start the bot.
+To run the bot, activate the virtual environment with `pipenv shell` and then `python -m cryptkeeper` to start the bot.

 ## Configurando